techCarpenter/brianjdevries.com/src/about.md

 ## Why I Created This Site

-Since I've graduated college, I've learned a lot about programming, self-teaching, money management, and much more.
+Since I've graduated college, I've learned a lot about programming, self-improvement, money management, habit building, and more.

-I built this website to share what I've learned on my journey.
-Take a look through the content here to help you learn.
+I started this website to share what I've learned on my journey.
+I want to inspire others to take action and better themselves.

-I hope you enjoy it. _[Send me a message](mailto:brian@brianjdevries.com)_ to let me know what you think or if you'd like to learn something I haven't written about yet!
+[Let's talk!](/contact) I love hearing from readers.
+And if you'd like to learn about something I haven't written about, I'm open to suggestions.